 Due to my leadership and management work over the past decade, especially the five years between January 2012 - March 2017 as Deputy Dean, I now rarely teach.

 Last century, I came to academia from a decade of primary and secondary school teaching, then became a teacher educator in what was the Faculty of Education.
 However, by 2000, I was teaching and researching exclusively in adult and vocational education.

 I have taught off-shore: in 2001, in Bangkok in our DEd program for the Rajabhat Institutes; in 2004, in our MEd Management program at the Hong Kong Institute of Education, in 2004 in our MTraining&Development at Singapore Institute of Management, and in 2006, in our MEd Management at the Academy of Principals, Singapore.

-Between 1999-2016, I have given about 50 conference papers as follows: in Melbourne (variously), Oxford (New College, three times; Dept of Education, once), Johannesburg (UWitwatersrand), Leeds (Trinity and All Souls College), Southampton (USouthampton), Abu Dhabi (Higher Colleges of Technology), Geneva (the International Labour Organisation), Vancouver (UBritish Columbia), Calgary (UCalgary), Madison (UWisconsin-Madison), Honolulu (UHawaii), Sydney (twice at USydney, and twice at UTechnology Sydney), Wollongong (twice at UWollongong), Singapore (NUS, and Raffles Institution), Bangkok (UChulalongkorn) Hong Kong (HK Inst of Education), Tampere (UTampere, Finland), Malta (UMalta), Stirling (UStirling, Scotland), Beijing (Beijing Normal U, China), Kuala Lumpur (National U of Malaysia, and MonashU Sunway)
+Between 1999 - mid 2017, I have given about 50 conference papers as follows: in Melbourne city (variously), Oxford (New College, three times; Dept of Education, once), Johannesburg (UWitwatersrand, South Africa), Leeds (Trinity and All Souls College, UK), Southampton (USouthampton, UK), Abu Dhabi (Higher Colleges of Technology, UAE), Geneva (the International Labour Organisation, Switzerland), Vancouver (UBritish Columbia, Canada), Calgary (UCalgary, Canada), Madison (UWisconsin-Madison, USA), Honolulu (UHawaii, USA), Sydney (twice at USydney, and twice at UTechnology Sydney), Wollongong (twice at UWollongong), Singapore (NUS, and Raffles Institution), Bangkok (UChulalongkorn, Thailand), Hong Kong (HK Inst of Education), Tampere (UTampere, Finland), Malta (UMalta), Stirling (UStirling, Scotland), Beij

 Between 2014-2016 I have supervised or co-supervised about 12 theses at doctoral (PhD; DEd) levels, having successfully supervised almost 60 theses since 1992, in the areas of human resource development, workplace learning, professional development and in education philosophy and policy.( * = graduated)